 Many childcare facilities offer opening hours from 6.30 am to 6.30 pm.
 Opening hours do not always correlate with parents' working hours, especially in the case of shift work.
 In such cases, childcare provided by day care families is a good alternative.

-During the company holidays of the childcare facilities (on a weekly basis in summer and over Christmas, sometimes also in spring and autumn), care must be organised privately.
-In the agglomeration municipalities of Brig-Glis, Visp and Naters, holiday care is available in the childcare facilities during most school-free periods.
+During school holidays care is partially available in the childcare facilities.
+During the childcare facilities holidays (on a weekly basis in summer and over Christmas, sometimes also in spring and autumn), care must be organised privately.

 Day care centres

 Day care centres (or crèches) look after children for the entire day.
 Most of the offers cater for children from three months of age until they are old enough for primary school.
 Since waiting lists are usually long, parents must register their child very early.
 Costs vary depending on the day care centre and the family’s income, and are shared by the municipality in which you live.
 Because some day care centres are organised and financed by associations of municipalities, your child may not be able to attend a nursery in your home municipality.

 Voluntary childcare from the age of 4, i.e. from entry into compulsoryschool until the end of primary school, is offered in most cases by an out-of-shool care and recreation (OSCAR).
 In some cases, this type of care, commonly known as "lunchtime clubs", is offered by nurseries, but depending on the municipality, it may also be offered directly by the school or by a separate institution.